Raknoche/Raknoche.github.io/_posts/2017-02-05-Automatic-Image-Quality-Assessment.md

 I have taken two separate approaches to measure how blurry an image is.
 The first approach applies a [Laplacian Filter](http://docs.opencv.org/2.4/doc/tutorials/imgproc/imgtrans/laplace_operator/laplace_operator.html) to the image, which calculates the second derivative of a single channel from the image.
 If you aren't familiar with calculus, this means the laplacian filter calculates how quickly color changes accelerate in the image.
 Typically, edges that are present in the image will have a high value in the laplacian filter.
 If the variance of the laplacian filter is high, then the image has a wide range of edge-like and non-edge-like responses.
 On the other hand, if the variance of the laplacian is low, then there are very few edges present in the picture &mdash; likely indicating a blurry image.
 Since the laplacian filter is applied to a single channel, we can measure the blurriness of the HSV and grayscale channels separately, producing 4 additional features.

 A more complicated way to measure the blurriness of an image is to compute the [Fast Fourier Transform ](https://en.wikipedia.org/wiki/Fast_Fourier_transform) of the image.
-Without going into the details, the Fourier Transform decomposes the image into high frequency and low frequency variations.
+Without going into too much detail, the Fourier Transform decomposes the image into high frequency and low frequency variations.
 High frequency variations indicate rapid changes in the image, which correspond to edge-like features.
 Therefore, the average frequency found in the Fourier Transform provides a measure of how blurry an image is, with higher frequencies corresponding to sharper images.

 <center>